16131zzzzzzzz/EveryoneNobel/README.md

 ## 💡 Overview

 EveryoneNobel aims to generate **Nobel Prize images for everyone**.
-We utilizes ComfyUI for image generation and HTML templates to display text on the images.
+We utilize ComfyUI for image generation and HTML templates to display text on the images.
 This project serves not only as a process for generating nobel images but also as **a potential universal framework**.
 This framework transforms the ComfyUI-generated visuals into final products, offering a structured approach for further applications and customization.

 We share how we build the entire app and sell the product in 30 hours in this blog [here](https://mp.weixin.qq.com/s/t3v-h1MzpFKuh0RCMRmjEg).